Bawnorton/Trimica/README.md

 task.
 The tests are located at `src/main/java/com/bawnorton/trimica/platform/fabric/test`.

 #### Building
-To build the mod, run the `Tasks/project/chiseledBuildAndCollect` task.
-This will build the mod for all versions and move the built jars to the root `build/libs` directory.
+To build the mod, run the `Tasks/project/chiseledBuild` task.
+This will build the mod for all versions which can then be found in the root `build/versions/` directory.